darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 Focus groups
 ------------
-- The benefit is this involves more ppl in one
+- The benefit is this involves more ppl in one setting.
 - They are self purported, and work if you know how to moderate a group.
 If you provide preparation questions beforehand, participants will commit to their opinion.
 If you don't, they will run with the leader of the focus group.